 (Just to clarify what happened to third place: In rankings a tie occupies two ranked positions like we have above.
 As in a foot race, a tie for first place would mean that two people finished ahead of the third runner who is considered to be in third place - no one really finished second in this scenario.)

-Also raced th
+Also raced this season:

 Sea Dog